CloudLabsAI-Azure/Azure-VMware-Solution/Labs/Hand_on-Lab-01/cleanup.md

 # Cleanup the existing resources

+The objective of this lab is to ensure thorough cleanup of previously established resources, thereby facilitating a seamless transition to subsequent lab activities for an uninterrupted learning experience.

 ## Task 1: Cleanup the Connected existing VMs

 1. Navigate back to the **Azure portal** where the **Azure VMware Solution page** is open.